Discovering Quantum Phase Transitions with Fermionic Neural Networks: Fermionic neural networks

 The FermiNet architecture maps a set of input features derived from the electron coordinates, $\{\mathbf{r}_j^\alpha\}$, where $\alpha$ labels the spin of the electron, to the set of functions $\psi_i^{k\alpha}(\mathbf{r}_j; \{\mathbf{r}_{/j}\})$.
 In the original FermiNet, this set of inputs to each layer of the network is

 where

 with capitalized subscripts referring to atomic co-ordinates, and $\norm{.}$ the Euclidean norm.
 These input features are updated by consecutive transformations,

 The first transformation (one subscripted index) is referred to as the one-electron stream, and the second (two subscripted indices) the two-electron stream.
-The outputs from the $L$\textsuperscript{th} transformation are subject to a final, spin-dependent, linear transformation and multiplied by (in open boundary conditions) an exponentially decaying envelope which enforces the decay of the wave function as $\mathbf{r}_i\to\infty$,
+The outputs from the $L$\textsuperscript{th} transformation are subject to a final, spin-dependent, linear transformation and multiplied by (in open boundary conditions) an exponentially decaying envelope \cite{spencer_better_2020} which enforces the decay of the wave function as $\mathbf{r}_i\to\infty$,

-These are the functions which are used as the inputs to the determinants, (\ref{eqn:ferminet}), in the main text.
-Note that the pooling operations in (\ref{eqn:inputs}) are chosen such that this feature vector is only permutation-invariant with respect to the exchange of electrons of the same spin.
+The functions $\psi_i^{k\alpha}$ are used as the inputs to the determinants, (\cref{eqn:ferminet}), in the main text.
+Note that the pooling operations in (\cref{eqn:inputs}) are chosen such that this feature vector is only permutation-invariant with respect to the exchange of electrons of the same spin.
 Thus, the desired fermionic exchange statistics are enforced even with a dense determinant.
+To construct complex wave functions, the number of functions $\phi_i^{k\alpha}$ output from the network is doubled, and the inputs to the determinant become

 The set of parameters,